roncampbell/IRE2017/Introduction to R.md

 > View(AZ_readmit)        # displays data frame in Source pane

 What is this data all about?
 Well, the CSV was called ReadmissionsAndDeaths, which sounds promising.
 And there are two columns called MeasureName and MeasureID.
-We can get a quick idea of the contents with the table() command:
+We can get a quick idea of the contents with the table() command which creates a frequency table:

 > table(AZ_readmit$MeasureID)